Table of Contents

 Apart from economic growth indicators, interest rates, and inflation, the exchange rate is another indicator that is most widely seen.
 We observe the exchange rate to assess the soundness of a country’s economy.
 In particular, apart from affecting investment flows, exchange rates impact international trade flows.

-Exports and imports depend not only on nominal exchange rates but also on domestic and foreign goods and services’ relative prices.
+Exports and imports depend not only on nominal exchange rates but also on domestic and foreign goods and services relative prices.
 Even when the nominal exchange rate is unchanged, differences in inflation rates can affect international trade because they impact domestic and foreign economies’ relative purchasing power.

-The difference between the real exchange rate and the nominal exchange rate
+The real exchange rate

 How to calculate the real exchange rate